mzivic7/cmus-auto-lyrics/README.md

 If there are no tags, keep file names as follows:
 `<artist> - <title>.<extension>`
 `<artist>-<title>.<extension>`
-or file name is just song name and parent directory is artist:
+or file name is just song title and parent directory is artist:
 `<artist>/<title>.<extension>`

+### Colors
+Colors are provided as integer and they are [8bit ANSI color codes](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b#256-colors). -1 is default terminal color.

 ## Installing
 - From AUR: `yay -S cmus-auto-lyrics`